 Howard Jones’ book, Amazing People of the Border, features 40 stories of local identities based on interviews between 1985 and 2013.
 If he is to do a follow-up, who would people like to see included?
 Let him know at his email address: Click here to email Howard

-Copies can be bought at Dymocks Albury, the Albury LibraryMuseum or order copies by contacting Howard at his email address.
+Copies can be purchased at the Albury LibraryMuseum or order copies by contacting Howard at his email address.
 Price $20 including postage.

 Stuart McKenzie Logan – Architect, Agitator

 Richard Lee’s Stuart McKenzie Logan (2014) recalls the story of a successful builder of houses, churches and halls, an undertaker and a retailer of timber, hardware and plumbing supplies.
 London born Logan took a vital interest in the promotion of Albury, being an alderman for 30 years and mayor in 1915

 The book is available for $20 from the Albury LibraryMuseum.